milIE: Modular & Iterative Multilingual Open Information Extraction: Experiments

-Additionally we also evaluate \textsc{MiLIE} on the Spanish and Portuguese multilingual datasets introduced in \cite{Ro2020multi2oie}, using the lexical match evaluation strategy.
-The lexical match evaluation strategy was introduced in \cite{Stanovsky2018supervised} and its numerous shortcomings are discussed in \cite{Bhardwaj2019carb}.
-Although problematic, we still use the lexical match procedure for fair comparison with the Multi2OIE baseline. \cite{Ro2020multi2oie} translated sentences and n-ary extractions from the \textsc{CaRB} test set to Spanish and Portuguese using the Google Translate API.
-We managed to obtain 100 random samples from these test sets evaluated by native Spanish and Portuguese speakers.
+\textbf{Multilingual CaRB.} Additionally we also evaluate \textsc{milIE} on the Spanish and Portuguese multilingual CaRB datasets introduced in \citet{Ro2020multi2oie}.
+The lexical match evaluation used in this dataset has numerous shortcomings \cite{Bhardwaj2019carb}, however we include it for a fair comparison to \citet{Ro2020multi2oie}'s Multi2OIE system.
+The \textsc{CaRB} test set was translated to Spanish and Portuguese using the Google Translate API.
+To investigate the quality of these automatic translations, we randomly sampled 100 sentences from the test sets and had them evaluated by native Spanish and Portuguese speakers.
 To our surprise we discovered that around 70 percent of the sentence or extraction translations were inaccurate.
 Table \ref{tab:errors} shows a few examples of the incorrect translations.

-For an accurate and clean comparison with Multi2OIE we also cleaned up part of the Spanish test set by re-translating about 100 sentences and their extractions in Spanish.
+For an accurate and clean comparison with Multi2OIE we also cleaned up part of the Spanish test set by re-translating 149 sentences and their extractions in Spanish.
 These translations were done by native Spanish speakers.

-In summary, we evaluate \textsc{MiLIE} on (1) \textsc{CaRB} and BenchIE benchmarks for English, (2) noisy Spanish and Portuguese datasets from \cite{Ro2020multi2oie} along with the Spanish dataset cleaned by us, and finally (3) BenchIE datasets in German and Chinese introduced by \cite{Gashteovski2021benchie} in addition to BenchIE syle datasets in Japanese and Galician introduced in this paper.
-In total we evaluate \textsc{MiLIE} on English and six other low resource languages.
+On the \textsc{CaRB} English benchmark we use results for baselines reported in \cite{Ro2020multi2oie} and \cite{Kolluru2020openie6}.
+For evaluating on BenchIE, we run all the baselines on the BenchIE English evaluation benchmark.
+For multilingual BenchIE we train Multi2OIE using the code and hyperparameters supplied in the paper.
 For hyperparameter tuning we use the \textsc{CaRB} English validation set and use the F1 scores obtained using the \textsc{CaRB} evaluation procedure for comparing models with different hyperparameters.
+The \textsc{milIE} model is trained using negative sampling and includes the dependency tag information and binarization.
+We use the spaCy dependency parser for obtaining dependency tags.
+We were unable to find a dependency parsing tool with universal dependencies for Arabic and therefore we did not use dependency tags for Arabic.
+For BenchIE, \textsc{milIE} uses the binarization function described in Section \ref{sec:binarization}, but not for \textsc{CaRB} and lexical match because they evaluate n-ary extractions.